djfranzel/com.voice-foundry.coding-assessment/readme.md

     from the connect request and returned a spoken-friendly response of the top three results.
     The top 5 results were saved into a DynamoDB table that was implemented with an index to get sorted results of most recent 5 results for the web-app.
-The web-app was a simple S3 static website with Bootstrap, axios, moment, and vue.js to create a simple table (link above).
+The web-app was a simple S3 static website with Bootstrap, axios, moment, and vue.js to create a simple table.
 Data was retrieved through exposing a lambda function that queried DynamoDB through API Gateway.
+    Architecture diagram is linked below.
 <br>

 ##### Architecture diagram: